Henk Poort: Biography

 Henk Poort is a Dutch singer born in 1956.
 Poort's major roles include Erik (the Phantom) in the Dutch version of The Phantom of the Opera and Jean Valjean in the first staging of the Dutch version of Les Misérables in the late 1990s.
 He also sang as one of the "17 Valjeans" at Les Misérables: The Dream Cast in Concert.
 His most recent role was Tevye in Anatevka.

-Beyond musicals and opera, he provided the voice of Gaston on the Dutch version of Disney's animation film Beauty and the Beast.
+Beyond musicals and opera, he dubbed the voice of Gaston in the Dutch version of Disney's animation film Beauty and the Beast.

 In 2019 Nightwish vocalist Floor Jansen performed Phantom of the Opera with Poort for the Dutch TV show Beste Zangers.
-The performance has attracted over 20 million viewers on YouTube so far (as of January 2023).
+The performance has attracted over 27 million viewers on YouTube so far (as of July 2025).

-Their performance was so well received that Nightwish revived their cover of the song live on stage for the first time in 17 years featuring Mr. Poort as a guest vocalist.
+Their performance was so well received that Nightwish revived their cover of the song live on stage for the first time in 17 years featuring Poort as a guest vocalist.
 The show in Amsterdam on November 28, 2022, was filmed for a future DVD release.

+He performed the Dutch national anthem at the 2025 Dutch F1 Grand Prix.